jericson/jericson.github.io/_posts/2020-03-30-sourdough.md

 terms.
 It's the medium in which groups thrive.
 Successful human cultures are symbiotic.
 The interdependencies are far more complex than the symbiosis between yeast and bacteria feeding on wheat flour and water.

-Think of the complex culture required to produce a TV show, for instance, and multiply that by everything we make.
+Think of the complex culture required to produce a TV show, for instance.
 On the one side there's an industry full of specialized workers producing 20 to 60 minute sequences of images and sound.
 On the other are thousands and millions of people with similar cultivated preferences.
 And in the middle are curators and distribution channels.
-If we want more of the the product (TV shows) we need to have a stable environment so that some people will spend the time needed to be really good at, say, making sound effects.
+If we want more of the product (TV shows) we need to have a stable environment so that some people will spend the time needed to be really good at, say, making sound effects.
 It's no good learning to do that if the market for that skill dries up.

 I'm convinced, by the way, that California has thrived as an entertainment center because it has generous unemployment benefits.
 When a show ends its run, everyone has a stable source of income while they look for a new gig.
 It's not the only possible solution,[^3] but it works.

 ![Sourdough boule](/images/sourdough_boule.jpg)